USTCYYX/KGE/README.md

 For each model, we have hyperparameters which include batch_size, negative_sample_size(usually have the same size as batch_size), embedding_size, gamma, learning_rate and optimizers.
 The optimizers incluede Adam and Adagrad, which have been integrated into the code.
 Some hyperparameters that aren't mentioned in [OLD DOG](https://openreview.net/forum?id=BkxSmlBFvr), I refer them from [RotatE](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).
-Thank them for their contribution.
+Thank them for their contributions.

 WN18RR
 bash run.sh train DistMult wn18rr 0 0 1024 1024 512 6.0 0.0004 80000 8